N.R.S. 293C.195 – Procedure for withdrawing candidacy

 This section provides the procedure for withdrawing one’s candidacy.

-A withdrawal of candidacy for a city office must be in writing and presented to the city clerk by the candidate in person within 2 days, excluding Saturdays, Sundays and holidays, after the last day for filing a declaration of candidacy or an acceptance of candidacy.
+A withdrawal of candidacy for a city office must be in writing and presented to the city clerk by the candidate in person within 2 days, excluding Saturdays, Sundays and holidays, after the last day for filing a declaration of candidacy.

 1. Definition for Clerk